"Listen kiddo, I know you don't like it when Daddy leaves you alone, but you need to take care of yourself for a while."

 Visual Pun: How does Liberty Prime deploy nuclear weapons during "Take It Back"?
 He throws them like footballs.
 As in the Nuclear Football, the briefcase that the President keeps the launch codes for America's nuclear arsenal in.

-Wacky Wayside Tribe: The majority of the sidequests and characters you encounter have absolutely no bearing on the central questline of the game, and many (i.e. the superheroes or the Republic of Dave) are stand-alone one-shot jokes.
+Wacky Wayside Tribe: Given that Bethesda's previous title, Oblivion, had story arcs out the yin-yang, it made sense that they'd try something different, where the majority of the sidequests and characters you encounter have no bearing on either the central questline of the game or on each other.
 This is in contrast to Fallout: New Vegas, where most of the sidequests and characters had some ties to the central NCR-vs-Legion conflict or were otherwise interconnected with other events and characters elsewhere in the game.
 As a result, Fallout 3 is more of an episodic TV show, while New Vegas is more of a Myth Arc mini-series.

 Warp Whistle: Fast-travelling.
 No explanation is given of how you can effectively teleport, so it's best seen as a "skip to the end of the journey" option — time skips ahead each time you travel, and does so in proportion to the distance you've gone.
 While you get to avoid all the Random Encounters you might otherwise face, there's a fairly high chance that something will spawn right on top of you the second you arrive at your location.